Nef cycles on some hyperkahler fourfolds: The variety of lines of a cubic fourfold

 \subsection{Surfaces in the variety of lines}

-There are several interesting surfaces on $X$.
-For example, we may consider restrictions of codimension two Schubert cycles from the ambient Grassmannian $Gr(2,6)$.
+There are several interesting surfaces on the fourfold $X$.
+The most basic of these are the restrictions of codimension two Schubert cycles from the ambient Grassmannian $Gr(2,6)$.
 In terms of $g^2$ and $c$, these cycles are given by $g^2-c$ and $c$.
-Moreover, since on $Gr(2,6)$ every effective cycle is nef (this is true on any homogeneous variety), also their classes remain nef when restricted to $X$.
+Moreover, since on $Gr(2,6)$ every effective cycle is nef (this is true on any homogeneous variety), also their classes remain nef and effective when restricted to $X$.

 There are two natural surfaces on $X$ with class proportional to $g^2-c$.
-For example, fixing a general line $l\subset Y$, the surface parameterizing lines meeting $l$ represents the class $\frac13(g^2-c)$.
+Fixing a general line $l\subset Y$, the surface parameterizing lines meeting $l$ represents the class $\frac13(g^2-c)$.
 Also, the variety of lines of `second type' (that is, lines with normal bundle $\O(1)^2\oplus \O(-1)$ in $Y$) is a surface with corresponding class $5(g^2-c)$ (see \cite{BD}).

 The class $c$ is also represented by an irreducible surface.
-Indeed, for a general hyperplane $H=\PP^4\subset \PP^5$ the surface is a smooth surface with $[Z_H]=c$, corresponding to the lines in the cubic threefold.
-It is known that this surface has general type.
+Indeed, for a general hyperplane $H=\PP^4\subset \PP^5$ the {\em Fano surface} is a smooth surface of general type with $[\Sigma_H]=c$, corresponding to the lines in the cubic threefold $H\cap X$.

-We also have the following less obvious example: Suppose that $Y$ is the hyperplane section of some cubic {fivefold} $V\subset \PP^6$.
+We also have the following less obvious example.
+We can view $Y$ as the general hyperplane section of some cubic {fivefold} $V\subset \PP^6$.
 The variety of planes in $V$ is a smooth surface $F_2(V)$.
-If $Y$ is general, there is an embedding $F_2(V)\to F(Y)$ given by associating a plane to its intersection with the hyperplane section.
-The class of the image has class $63c$.
+As $Y$ is general, there is an embedding $F_2(V)\to F(Y)$ given by associating a plane to its intersection with the hyperplane section.
+The class of the image is a surface of general type with class $63c$ (see \cite{IM}).

-By the following result of Voisin \cite{voisin}, the class $c=c_2(U^\vee)$ is also extremal in the cone of effective 2-cycles on $X$:
+By the following result of Voisin \cite{voisin}, the class $c=c_2(U^\vee)$ lies the boundary in the cone of effective 2-cycles on $X$:

-\begin{lemma}[Voisin] Let $X$ be the variety of lines on a very general cubic fourfold and let $c=c_2(U^\vee)$.
-Then $c$ is effective but not big. \end{lemma} This result is quite surprising because the surface $Z_H\subset F$ behaves in many ways like a complete intersection: it deforms in a large family covering $X$ and its normal bundle is an ample vector bundle.
-For this reason, this surface was used as a counterexample to a question of Peternell in \cite{Pet08}.
-The proof is also interesting: it uses the fact that $Z_H$ is a Lagrangian submanifold of $X$.
-Now the fact that $Z_H$ is not big is essentially a consequence of the Hodge--Riemann relations (see Proposition \ref{Lagrangian}).